Building rapport with sales prospects can be challenging but there are actually some small things to do on a cold call to help.

 What step do you want to take next?

-If you have done some of the other things that you need to do like communicate value, find pain, and qualify, you can have confidence with having a soft close approach.
+If you have done some of the other things that you need to do like communicate value, find pain, and qualify, you can have confidence in having a soft close approach.

 SalesScripter helps you to improve your cold call.